fboerman/blog/content/posts/flowbased/highfuaf2025/index.md

 So what can possibly cause this increase?
 That is a complicated question to answer with only public data.
 The forecast is based on forecasted net positions of other zones and mapped with non public PTDF (sensitivity) numbers to the constraints.
 This requires a more deep dive on TSO side in their data.
 It does however explain why the RAM has decreased for RTE and why thus their constraints show up more as limiting the market.

 Having said that, we can take some educated guesses if we zoom in further.
-In table 1 below, all network elements for RTE in the presolve domain are listed for the first quarter in both 2024 and 2025.
+In table 1 below, all network elements for RTE in the presolved domain are listed for the first quarter in both 2024 and 2025.
+This is presolved domain so bigger then only the active constraints.
 What is most interesting here, is that the elements with the highest average $F_{uaf}$ in 2025, didn't exist in 2024 in the domain!
 These are Creys-st-Vulbas-Ouest No 1 and 2.
 These  also have a high occurence count to begin with.
 A quick google search learns us that these are located close to the French Italian border, with Italy being outside of CORE.
-These constraints were probably added after RTE needed to apply large capacity reductions through the validation phase (IVA) in spring '24, due to high west-east export flows.
+These constraints were probably added after RTE needed to apply large capacity reductions through the validation phase (IVA) in [spring '24](https://www.jao.eu/sites/default/files/news_media/RTE%20-%20French%20eastern%20borders_situation%20update%20on%2020th%20June%202024.pdf), due to high west-east export flows.
 Adding network elements as constraints is the normal way to deal with such situations instead of applying mass IVA's.
 They do however show that such southern european flows can have a large impact on the Flowbased domain of the whole of CORE.
 Integrating the Italy North bidding zone in the new Central CCR, currently being designed, will enable better management of these flows.
 They will then be inside the CCR (and thus the Flowbased domain) and can be more efficiently allocated into the RAM, instead of being reserved in the forecast called $F_{uaf}$.

 This conclusion does not explain the (more modest) increase in $F_{uaf}$ on the Ensdorf - Vigy lines, which are on the north French - German border.
 However they have much lower occurences and are thus less to blame for the rising statistics that we looked at earlier.